 This will help you improve posture and prepare your body for any bodybuilding exercise you're about to perform in the gym to improve pectus excavatum.
-To execute the exercise, you need to lay on the ground with the foam roller placed in your armpit.
+To execute the exercise, you must lie on the ground with the foam roller in your armpit.

 Then, roll forward until you feel a trigger point in your pec muscle.
 Slowly lower your body to foam roll the lower part of the muscle.

 Then, using your off arm, control your body and foam roll the middle chest area.
 Roll out the chest area until you find a trigger point, and isolate it on the spot.
 Perform the exercise for about two minutes, ensuring you eliminate any muscular trigger points.

 BENEFITS OF FOAM ROLLING IN ADDITION TO YOGA AND PILATES

 Practicing yoga can promote the myofascial release, especially during Vinyasa yoga practice.
 While yoga is a fantastic way to strengthen and stretch the postural muscles required to improve poor pectus excavatum posture, foam rolling can free up more mobility than corrective stretching or yoga practice alone.

 Because of that, I am a huge fan of adding foam rolling to your daily yoga and Pilates work.
 The deepest tissue level where scar tissue often builds up can be reached better and softened with a combination of foam rolling and yoga.